IntelliTraceAI/sense-detection/README.md

 # 🌟 Introduction

-Welcome to the NTC analysis tools repository!
-This project is designed to provide researchers and data analysts with tools to interpret and visualize data from the NTC, a sophisticated device used in neutron detection and characterization.
+Welcome to the sense detection analysis tools repository!
+This project is designed to provide researchers and data analysts with tools to interpret and visualize data from the sense detection, a sophisticated device used in neutron detection and characterization.

 ## 📜 Description

 The repository available at houses a suite of MATLAB scripts and functions tailored for the analysis of neutron detection data.
-With these tools, users can process, analyze, and visualize NTC data, facilitating cutting-edge research in neutron science.
+With these tools, users can process, analyze, and visualize sense detection data, facilitating cutting-edge research in neutron science.

 ## ⚙️ Requirements